Agenda

 Cellular therapy, in particular CAR-T and Bispecific Antibodies is an advancing field utilizing a person’s native immune system to target cancer cells and induce cell death.
 This novel therapy has received FDA approval in select Hematologic Malignancies with ongoing clinical trials for further advancement as well as use in solid tumor malignancies.

-Jay Mandrekar, PhD, Professor of Biostatistics and Neurology, Mayo Clinic
+Sumithra Mandrekar, PhD, Professor of Biostatistics and Oncology, Mayo Clinic

-This presentation will review the basic principles of clinical trial design and challenges encountered while conducting clinical trials.
+This presentation will review the basic principles of clinical trials design and conduct as well as a glimpse into the future of cancer clinical trials landscape.
 Dr. Mandrekar will explain the importance for upfront investment in planning by the study team in terms of endpoints, databases, recruitment of participants and handling of missing data.
-He will provide the audience with a few do’s and don’ts of clinical trial monitoring using real life examples from other clinical trials.
+She will provide the audience with tips on best practices when it comes to monitoring of clinical trial using real clinical trials examples.

 Stuart Bentley-Hibbert, MD, PhD, Division Chief, Body Imaging, Columbia University Medical Center